Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Conclusions

 \section{Conclusions}

 In this work, we have explored the ground-state phase diagram of a two-dimensional core-softened particle system, defined by the combination of the GEM-4 ultra-soft potential and an inverse power-law interaction with a decay exponent of 6 acting as a hard-core repulsion.
 At first, we conducted an exploration of the phase diagram using both molecular dynamics simulations and numerical energy minimization based on a general ansatz for $n$-occupied cluster phases with an independent orientational order in up to two sublattices.
-This strategy enabled us to identify the short-wavelength mesophases typically present in this model and to formulate a set of specific ansatz for each phase, respecting their symmetries while relying on the minimal set of parameters and constraints needed for their proper description.
+This strategy enabled us to identify the short-wavelength mesophases typically present in this model and to formulate a set of specific ansatz for each phase, respecting their symmetries while relying on the minimal set of parameters and constraints needed for their proper description. {While our ansatz set was guided by two exploratory techniques and previously reported phases in similar models, we are aware that more complex periodic phases were observed in similar systems \cite{Zu2017, Dijkstra2017}.
+Nevertheless, we are confident that, in this sense, our results captures the relevant physics of this system.}

 By minimizing the energy of each phase with respect to its degrees of freedom, using a nonlinear constrained optimization technique, we have constructed the zero-temperature phase diagram using as running parameters the particle density and the relative strength of the hard-core potential compared to the ultra-soft repulsion.
 The resulting diagram reveals a wide variety of phases emerging in the intermediate regime where both interactions operate on comparable length scales.
 When the hard-core repulsion is much weaker, we observe cluster crystal phases with increasing occupancy as density grows.
 We identified that these cluster phases generally adopt oblique lattice arrangements, which tend to evolve toward triangular symmetry as the hard-core repulsion becomes negligible — in other words, as the cluster shape anisotropy becomes less significant due to its smaller size — although this convergence can be slow.
 A notable exception in this regard is the Cluster 3 phase, where the geometry of each cluster allows it to perfectly match the triangular lattice.